itu-algorithms/itu.algs4/README.md

 ```
 C:\Users\haag>cd Desktop\AlgorithmsInPython-master
 ```
-- When in the correct folder simply type "pip install ." to install the package.
+- When in the correct folder, type `pip install .` to install the package.
 ```
 C:\Users\haag\Desktop\AlgorithmsInPython-master>pip install .
 ```
 - After this, the package should be installed correctly and you can delete the folder from your Desktop.

 ## Test the installation
-To test that the package is installed correctly, run python in interactive mode and enter `from algs4.fundamentals.uf import UF`.
+To test that the package is installed correctly, run python in interactive mode and enter `import algs4`.
 ```
-C:\Users\haag>python
-Python 3.7.2 (tags/v3.7.2:9a3ffc0492, Dec 23 2018, 23:09:28) [MSC v.1916 64 bit (AMD64)] on win32
+➜  ~ python
+Python 3.7.6 | packaged by conda-forge | (default, Jan  7 2020, 22:33:48)
+[GCC 7.3.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.
->>> from algs4.fundamentals.uf import UF
+>>> import algs4
 >>>
 ```
-If no error message occured, the library has been installed correctly.
+If no error message appears, the library has been installed correctly.

 ## Usage